Does CBD Increase Dopamine Or Lower It?

 As you can see, the hype on CBD is way ahead of the science!
 The scientific literature supports CBD for seizures and convulsions.
 CBD looks promising in the areas of reducing inflammation, relieving pain and anxiety, but much more research is needed.
 The mechanisms of action for CBD in the scientific literature are not fully understood until recently.

-Cannabidiol has little effect on cannabinoid receptors in the brain and in contrast to tetrahydrocannabinol (THC), CBD lacks psychoactive properties or produces euphoric side effects.
+So does CBD increase dopamine or lower it?
+Cannabidiol (CBD) has little effect on cannabinoid receptors in the brain and in contrast to tetrahydrocannabinol (THC), CBD lacks psychoactive properties or produces euphoric side effects.
 A most recent study in the journal of Drugs (September 2019) reports: “the most likely mechanism of CBD and seizures includes: (1) antagonism G-protein-coupled-receptor-55 (GPR55) (2) Desensitization of the transient receptor potential of vanilloid-type-1 (TRVP1) (3) Inhibition of adenosine reuptake.”

 CBD can raise adenosine levels and can downregulate the release of neurotransmitters such as dopamine.
 Caffeine is an adenosine inhibitor that raises dopamine!
 The reduction of dopamine from marijuana abuse and excessive use of CBD is very concerning!
 It’s concerning because it may cause lasting cognitive impairment!
 CBD exerts its anti-anxiety effects and anti-inflammatory effects in the body by activating the adenosine receptors and increasing adenosine levels.